“Is My Spouse Manipulative?” Know The Signs Of A Controlling Wife

 Isolation tactics

 You deserve ample time with friends, family, and other loved ones besides your spouse.
 Keeping you from seeing others in your life is not acceptable.
-If you believe that your wife is isolating you, evaluate the situation thoroughly.
+Partners in a healthy relationship don’t try to isolate each other from friends or loved ones.
+If you believe your wife isolates you, evaluate the situation thoroughly.
 Does she get angry when you visit with friends?
 Does she downplay your relationship with your family or get upset when you lean on them for support?

 It is important to distinguish isolating behavior from simple requests for your time.
 If your wife gets angry at you because you canceled plans with her to go and hang out with friends, that's not controlling behavior, nor is it isolation.
 You may need to improve the communication in your marriage to get to the root of the issue.
 Isolating behaviors are consistent; if your wife constantly gets upset when you see friends and family, that's controlling behavior.